KOMODO NATIONAL PARK

-As on all the beaches of Rinca regular one looks Komodo dragons wander around looking for potential prey.
-Underwater, this stretch of sand is also too bare.
+Like on all the beaches of Rinca regular one looks Komodo dragons wander around looking for potential prey.
+Underwater, this stretch of sand is also too barren.

-This dive site I visited before and liked it then ghost moray eels, nudibranchs and pygmy zeenaaldpaardje.
-Now back otherwise.
-There were ghost back to see.
-Moray eels
+This dive site I visited before and found there when ghost moray eels, nudibranchs and pygmy zeenaaldpaardje.
+Now back no different.
+There were back to see ghost.
+Morays

 The variety of nudibranchs is huge and we found there is a bubble shell.

-This dive site is situated on the other side of the rock that forms the northeast side of the dive site "Torpedo Alley."
-On the advice I visited South Rinca during the so-called low season in January.
+This dive site is situated on the other side of the rock that forms the northeast side of the dive site 'Torpedo alley'.Op recommend I visited South Rinca while allegedly season in January.

 By the predominantly westerly winds south Rinca is more protected.
 The circumstances around their boating are generally rough and boisterous.
-This was no different.
+This was no different now.

 Underwater visibility was compared to the month of August, however, very different.

 However, another major difference is the presence of strange critters.
-In August Cannibal rock and Torpedo Alley were real treasures rooms weird little critters.
+In August Cannibal rock and Torpedo alley were real treasures rooms to small weird critters.
 However, in January of them no trace.
-The large amounts of torpedo rays (torpedo) no trace.
-We saw a grand total of just one!
+The large amounts of torpedo rays (torpedo) also no trace.
+We saw exactly one only!

-During the months of the season (May to October) the sea is usually very rough and small boats can not reach the bay.
-Now in January of this was possible, however, and they were also always present.
-It's really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by local residents.
+During the months of the high season (May to October) the sea is usually very rough and small boats can not reach the bay.
+Now, in January of this was possible, however, and they were therefore always present.
+It is really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by locals.